PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Navigate to the blocks page, click create new block, and select AWS Credentials for the type.

-    For use in a push work pool, this block must have the region and cluster name filled out, in addition to access key and access key secret.
+    For use in a push work pool, this block must have the region filled out, in addition to access key and access key secret.

     Provide any other optional information and create your block.